kristijan-pajtasev/date-helper/README.md

 ## Formats
 - DD - date, if less then 10 prepends with 0
 - D - date, if less then 10 NOT prepended with 0
+- MMM - month as a month name (January, February, ...)
 - MM - month, if less then 10 prepends with 0
 - M - month, if less then 10 NOT prepended with 0
 - YYYY - full year